netlify/staticgen/content/projects/lego.md

   - MIT
 templates:
   - Liquid
+  - Markdown
+  - Nunjucks
-description: A Static Site Generator for an optimised website performance
+description: A fast Static Site Generator that generates optimised, performant websites.
 ---

 lego is a static site generator built with the goal of producing an optimised website.